cha4kn/bouncingBalls/README.md

 Backend
 ---------------------------------------------------
+**Requirements:**
+1. libprotoc v.3.6.1 installed (sudo apt install protobuf-compiler)
+2. zeromq core library installed (https://github.com/zeromq/libzmq)

+By default, backend will use port 5555 on localhost.
+To change this you need to edit the server.cpp and do the Setup step below.

+**Setup:**
+1. git submodule update --init --recursive
-1. cd backend
+2. cd backend
-2. mkdir build
+3. mkdir build
-3. cd build
+4. cd build
-4. cmake -S ..
+5. cmake -S ..
-5. make
+6. make

+**Run**
-6. ./BouncingBalls
+./BouncingBalls

 Frontend
 ---------------------------------------------------